kencormack/pistar-lastqso/README.md

 Lastly, a 5th font *MAY* be available, depending upon the SSH client emulator, and your $TERM type.
 This is *NOT* a figlet font, but is an alternate character set that *some* term types and emulators support.
 It is based on the '\e'#3 and '\e'#4 ANSI Escape sequences.
 If it works for you, you should see a line of text DOUBLE HIGH & DOUBLE WIDE.
-If it does *NOT* work for you, you will see *TWO* single-width & single-height lines, that look like any other line of text on the screen.
+If it does *NOT* work for you, you will either see *TWO* single-width & single-height lines that look like any other line of text on the screen, or you will see unpredicatible results.

 The "emulator-dependent alternate charset" font can be tried by specifying "-f | --font 5" on the **pistar-lastqso** commandline.